ficool2/custom_items_games/README.md

 # Custom Items Games plugin
-This client-side plugin bypasses integrity checks for items_games.txt in Team Fortress 2.
+This client-side plugin bypasses integrity checks for items_games.txt and proto_defs.vpd in Team Fortress 2.
 The plugin will only work locally, and it is VAC-safe.
 Signature scanning is used which should make the plugin work consistently after updates.

 ## Installation
 * Download the latest release and extract the "addons" folder to TF2's main folder (../common/Team Fortress 2/tf).
 * Go into tf/scripts/items, copy the items_game.txt and rename it to items_game_custom.txt.
-This file will be loaded instead of the original items_games.txt.
+This file will be loaded instead of the original items_games.txt. proto_defs.vpd will still load the same file.
 * Create a blank txt file in the same folder and name it "items_game_custom.txt.sig".
 * Run the game with -insecure in the launch parameters.
 * If successful, you should see the plugin loaded in console.